-There are great San Juan Island bike routes and trails easily accessible from the Tucker House Inn & Harrison House Suites.
+There are great San Juan Island bike trails easily accessible from the Tucker House Inn & Harrison House Suites.
 No matter the difficulty – from easy to challenging climbs – all have beautiful scenery.
 Here are some of our favorite rides categorized by difficulty.
 Like ski trails: green, blue and black.

 Pear Point Turn Point (6 miles r/t)

 A perfect family ride.
 Head right onto Harrison Street from the Inn onto Turn Point Road.
 Circle around the peninsula past Albert Jensen & Son Shipyard and Jackson’s Beach County Park.
 Take in the scent of the cedar forests as you ride by.
 At Jackson Beach you will enjoy views across Griffin Bay to Dinner Island.
 Then turn right onto Argyle Avenue to head back into town.

 Friday Harbor to Roche Harbor (19 miles r/t)

 Gently cruise uphill along Roche Harbor Road and pass by San Juan Vineyards on the right.
 As you ride by Roche Harbor Airport, at about the 8-mile point, turn left and enjoy a short detour at the San Juan Island Sculpture Park.
 Then continue on Roche Harbor Road bearing right down to Roche Harbor Marina.
 Take a short ride to the John S. McMillin Memorial Mausoleum before heading back to town.

 Friday Harbor to American Camp National Park (18 miles r/t)